 Employees who are required to hold the ability to carry and possess a firearm in the course of their duties or by virtue of their peace officer status, regardless of current assignment, shall be required to maintain the legal ability to possess a firearm as a condition of continued employment.
-If the employee loses the legal ability to possess a firearm, even temporarily, the employee shall be deemed to have applied for and obtained an unpaid leave of absence for up to thirty (30) calendar days, during which time the employee shall take all reasonable steps to have his/her ability to legally possess a firearm reinstated.
-If upon the expiration of the thirty (30) calendar days the employee has failed to have his/her ability to legally possess a firearm reinstated, he/she will be deemed to have applied for and obtained an additional unpaid leave of absence of up to fifteen (15) calendar days, during which the Department may take action to separate the employee from employment for failure to maintain minimum qualifications of the position pursuant to this Article.
+If the employee loses the legal ability to possess a firearm, even temporarily, the employee shall either be placed on paid administrative leave or modified duty at the Department's discretion.
+The determination to deny modified duty shall be final.
+The Department retains the discretion to take action to separate the employee from employment for failure to maintain minimum qualifications of the position if the employee cannot get their firearm reinstated.